himmetozcan/accelerometer-plotter/README.md

 - `setup_and_run.sh`: Setup and run script for macOS/Linux.
 - `setup_and_run.bat`: Setup and run script for Windows.
 - `README.md`: This file.
 - `data/`: Directory where recorded CSV files will be saved (created automatically).

+## Note

+Make sure you use firefox if you are in windows, because other browsers limit the cpu and memory usage for a single tab and it causes problems.